YourthYQ/Notebook-UCLA_CS35L/C Debugging & Optimization.md

 $ gcc -fstack-protector
 ```

-`-fstack-protector` adds a random value before the return address on the stack.
+`-fstack-protector` adds a **canary** -a randomly generated value- before the return address on the stack.
 This value is checked before returning from a function to ensure it hasn't been overwritten, which would indicate a stack overflow attack.

+> **Simpler Imagination of using `-fstack-protector`**
+>
+> You start by setting aside a random value (the canary) before doing anything risky.
+Then, after you're done, you check if that value got messed up by someone trying to attack your program.
+If it did, you know there's trouble, and you stop everything to prevent the attacker from causing harm.

 This generates extra code in your function.
 It is as if you added something like: